 Manning and Newell went to the Justice of the Peace at Albany, and told him about Anderson and the money that he had stolen from them.
 Anderson was apprehended, probably on his next trip to Albany to sell the seal skins, and brought to court.
 The court case, which was a big event for the fledgling settlement, took place in September 1835.
 Anderson was acquitted, largely due to Dorothea giving evidence in his favour.

 Anderson ended up back in court in Albany some time later, accused of stealing provisions from a boat.
 He received very lenient charges, and went back to sealing on Middle Island.
 Not long afterwards, some men from his crew killed Anderson in his sleep on Christmas day in 1837, slitting his throat ‘from ear to ear’.
 His body was buried on nearby Mondrain Island by crew member Robert Gamble.
 After this, his crew scattered, out of fear of being charged for his murder.
 There is no record of what happened to the Aboriginal women.

-James Newell stayed in Albany, and legally married an Aboriginal woman called Pippin, which would have been quite unusual in those days.
+James Newell stayed in Albany, and had a relationship with an Aboriginal woman named Pippin.
+The pair had at least one child, a daughter named Jane.
 Dorothea also stayed in Albany, where she was married twice over the following years.
 The house that James Newell, Senior built on the land he settled is still standing today-it is called Old Surrey, and it is believed to be the oldest continually occupied house in Western Australia.